MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment6.md

 |0,0\rangle, |1,0\rangle, |0,1\rangle, |1,1\rangle
 $$

-- Identify matrix elements that cause transitions from this subspace to higher excitations ($n_1$ or $n_2$ equal to 2).
+- Identify which terms in the Hamiltonian can cause transitions from the qubit subspace to leakage levels (where $n_1$ or $n_2 = 2$).
-- Discuss how this leakage arises from drive or coupling terms.
+- Discuss how the drive or coupling contributes to leakage.

 ---